 And nowadays?
 It doesn’t make sense that in modern society men’s shoes are shaped like human feet, but women’s shoes a narrow, tight and restrictive.
 Footwear designers and manufacturers seem to want to deny reality; take the width of a shoe even a sports trainer, although systems vary from country to county, in the west a shoe width is typically designated using the letters A being the narrowest through to H. Were you aware that a man’s shoe width default is D but a women’s is a B?
 Just because women have smaller feet it does not follow that their feet are proportionally narrower.
 Challenge - send me proof that there is a statistical correlation between XX/XY chromosomes and foot width and I will send you a free shirt.

 How have we moved at a glacial pace when it comes to women and footwear?
 We’re living in a progressive modern age, yet women are only largely told they’re attractive if they’re wearing heels.

 It’s not all bad news - it seems people are starting to realise that you can still be feminine and beautiful and wear flat shoes.
-Last year, the fashion retailer JD Williams revealed that flats outsold heels by 148%.
+Two years ago, the fashion retailer JD Williams revealed that flats outsold heels by 148%.
 And let us not forget the male support women have in favour of choosing your own footwear.
 Swedish floor layer Emil Andersson released a video supporting Nicola by wearing pink high heels to work.
 He asks “Imagine if everybody had to wear high heels to work.
 It’s just as nuts as a waitress for a floor layer.
 Why should there be a difference?”